ClickHouse/clickhouse-docs/docs/en/architecture/2S-1R-distributed-table.md

   └─────────┴──────┴────────┴───────┴─────────────────────┴──────────────────┘
   ```

-2. Create a table with MergeTree table engine on the cluster.
+2. Create a table using the MergeTree table engine on the cluster.
 :::note
 We do not need not to specify parameters on the table engine since these will be automatically defined based on our macros
 :::